MarineKing5248/BVGTicketSelector/README.md

 npm start
 ```

-This app will calculate the cheapest and suitable combination of tickets for you or your friends.
-Enjoy!
+The result will be available at http://localhost:3000

+This App will help you and your friend find the suitable tickets with lowest possible price.
+Welcome to Berlin and enjoy!